Supreme-Ed/brick-breaker-2p/PRODUCT_REQUIREMENTS_DOCUMENT.md

 - When all bricks are cleared, a new pattern is generated

 ### 3.2 Scoring System
-- 1 point for breaking a brick
+- 5 points for breaking a brick
+- 5 points for lasering a brick
-- 2 points for getting a ball past opponent's boundary
+- 10 points for getting a ball past opponent's boundary
+- 20 points bonus when all bricks are cleared
 - First player to reach 10 points wins the game

 ### 3.3 Ball Physics